-Since the development of Whyte's additional perspectives, emphasis has been placed on how a public space benefits not only the user but the environment while also contributing to the economics of society which is burdened with the costs of developing and maintaining the space.
+Since the development of Whyte's perspectives, additional emphasis has beenplacedonhowapublicspacebenefits not only the user but the environment while also contributing to the economics of society which is burdened with the costs of developing and maintaining the space.
 For these considerations, the Project Team has expanded upon the criteria developed by PPS to include observations on how a space performs in sustainable development, including design and construction.
-Defined by the United Nation's World Commission on Environment and Development in 1987, sustainable development consists of 'meeting the needs of the present without compromising the ability of future generations to meet their own needs,' by striking a balance between economic and social development and environmental protection.
+Defined by the United Nation's World Commission on Environment and Development in 1987, sustainable development consists of 'meeting the needs of the present without compromising the ability of future generations to meet their own needs," by striking a balance between economic and social development and environmental protection.